Federal Work-Study FAQs

 How Do I Upload My Resume on Handshake?

-See Step Three: Upload your resume section on our FWS Student Resources webpage.
+Visit Step Three: Upload your resume section on our FWS Student Resources webpage.

 Can I Get Resume Help?

-If you need help creating a resume, see the WVU Career Services Build a Resume website for resume templates.
+If you need help creating a resume, Visit the WVU Career Services Build a Resume website for resume templates.
 You can even ask Career Services to review your resume via the same website.
 Don't forget to include any community service/volunteer work and employment (including high school jobs) on your resume.

 How Do I Upload My Work Availability in Handshake?

-See Step Four: Upload your work availability section on our FWS Student Resources webpage.
+Visit Step Four: Upload your work availability section on our FWS Student Resources webpage.

 What if I Don't Hear Anything after I Apply for Jobs?